Large language models for automated scholarly paper review: A survey: Suggestions from academia

-Although different human reviewers might have different opinions and comments on the same manuscript, academics share common values and objectives to promote the development of the human world and create a better life in the future. \citet{robertson-gpt4-2023} suggested that additional research is required to ensure that the LLMs used in the peer review process are consistent with our values and goals for scholarly research. \citet{takagi-speculative-2023} recommend that when using LLM for reviewing manuscripts, it should be ensured that their value judgments are aligned with the assessments of human researchers to make sure that review comments are consistent with human perspectives and values, but not the standpoint and aspects form the LLMs. \citet{drori-human-2024} consider that LLMs should be monitored and reported on for compliance with the journal's guidelines for conduct, including following review forms and rules of editorial and professional organizations.
+Although human reviewers might have different opinions and comments on the same manuscript, academia shares common values and objectives to promote the development of the human world for a better life in the future. \citet{robertson-gpt4-2023} underscores the need for further research to ensure that the LLMs used in the peer review process are consistent with our values and goals for scholarly research.
+In a similar vein, \citet{takagi-speculative-2023} recommends that when employing LLMs for reviewing manuscripts, it is essential to ensure that their value judgments align with the assessments of human researchers.
+This alignment helps maintain review comments consistent with human perspectives and values, rather than reflecting the viewpoints or biases inherent to LLMs.
+Furthermore, \citet{drori-human-2024} propose that LLMs should be monitored and reported on for compliance with journal guidelines, including adherence to review forms and the rules established by editorial and professional organizations.